ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 It could also collect any other information that you find necessary.

 Depending on your needs, the checkout process can be either complicated or very simple.
-For example, if the website is selling airline tickets, you may need several additional steps with passengers defining their special needs.
+For example, if the website is selling airline tickets, you may need several [additional steps](#add-checkout-step) with passengers defining their special needs.
-On the other side of the spectrum would be a store that sells books with personal pickup, where one-page checkout would be enough.
+On the other side of the spectrum would be a store that sells books with personal pickup, where [single-page checkout](#create-a-single-form-checkout) would be enough.

 There are several factors that make checkout particularly flexible and customizable:

 - it is based on Symfony workflow
-- exposes a variety of APIs
+- it exposes a variety of APIs
-- exposes Twig functions that help you render the steps
+- it exposes Twig functions that help you render the steps

 The most important contract exposed by the package is the `CheckoutServiceInterface` interface.
 It exposes a number of methods that you can call, for example, to load checkouts based